kkelchte/kkelchte.github.io/docs/2017-12-13_docker_build.md

 ### 6 (Alternative to clean build) Add package to singularity image if it is build writable

 Note that this requires sudo permission.
+In case you want to update the drone_ws in /code, you first copy the drone_ws to /root with sudo as only /root is loaded in the image shell for sudo user.

 ```bash
 $ cd singularity_images